Uniquely separable extensions: Uniquely separable Frobenius extensions

-In connection with the proof of the next proposition, we state Burciu's result in \cite{B}: if $B \subseteq A$ is a subalgebra pair of \textit{semisimple complex} algebras, then $d(B,A) = 1$ if and only if the centers satisfy $Z(B) \subseteq Z(A)$.
-(We have seen in Section~1 that $\Rightarrow$ is more generally true.)
-It is known that a semisimple complex algebra-subalgebra pair form a split, separable Frobenius algebra extension \cite{BK, BKK, NEFE}. \begin{cor} If $B \subseteq A$ is a uniquely separable Frobenius extension of semisimple complex algebras, then $d(B,A) = 1$. \end{cor} \begin{proof} The centralizer $R$ of an extension always contains the centers $Z(A)$ and $Z(B)$.
-From the hypothesis and the theorem, $Z(A) = R \supseteq Z(B)$, and apply Burciu's result. \end{proof} From \cite{SH, S} and group theory, the following is a common setup. \begin{prop} If the dual bases $x_i, y_i$ of a separable Frobenius extension $A \supseteq B$ (where $\sum_i x_iy_i$ is invertible) may be chosen from $Z(A)$, then $A \supseteq B$ is uniquely separable Frobenius and has depth $1$. \end{prop} \begin{proof} Since any (Casimir) element in $(A \otimes_B A)^A$ may be written as $\sum_i x_i r \otimes_B y_i$ where $x_i, y_i \in Z(A)$, if we moreover assume that $\sum_i x_i r y_i = 1$, then $r(\sum_i x_i y_i) = 1$, whence $r$ is unique.
+In connection with the proof of the next proposition, we recall the next theorem. \begin{theorem}\cite[Burciu]{B} If $B \subseteq A$ is a subalgebra pair of \textit{semisimple complex} algebras, then $d(B,A) = 1$ if and only if the centers satisfy \end{theorem} \begin{proof} By Lemma~\ref{lemma-d1}, the implication $\Rightarrow$ is more generally true for any centrally projective ring extension.
+It is known that a semisimple complex algebra-subalgebra pair form a split, separable Frobenius algebra extension \cite{BuK, BKK, NEFE}.
+The implication $\Leftarrow$ is established in \cite{B}. \end{proof} \begin{cor} If $B \subseteq A$ is a uniquely separable Frobenius extension of semisimple complex algebras, then $d(B,A) = 1$. \end{cor} \begin{proof} The centralizer $R$ of an extension always contains the centers $Z(A)$ and $Z(B)$.
+From the hypothesis and the theorem, $Z(A) = R \supseteq Z(B)$, and apply the theorem. \end{proof} From \cite{SH, S} and group theory, the following is a common setup. \begin{prop} If the dual bases $x_i, y_i$ of a separable Frobenius extension $A \supseteq B$ (where $\sum_i x_iy_i$ is invertible) may be chosen from $Z(A)$, then $A \supseteq B$ is uniquely separable Frobenius and has depth $1$. \end{prop} \begin{proof} Since any (Casimir) element in $(A \otimes_B A)^A$ may be written as $\sum_i x_i r \otimes_B y_i$ where $x_i, y_i \in Z(A)$, if we moreover assume that $\sum_i x_i r y_i = 1$, then $r(\sum_i x_i y_i) = 1$, whence $r$ is unique.
 This proves that $A \supseteq B$ is a uniquely separable Frobenius extension.

 From $a = \sum_i E(ax_i)y_i$ for all $a \in A$, where $y_i \in R$ and $E(-x_i) \in \Hom ({}_BA_B, {}_BB_B)$ for each $i$.
 This characterizes central projectivity of $A$ over $B$, i.e., $d(B,A) = 1$. \end{proof}